If the asset was owned before April 1998, the cost is adjusted for the effect of inflation up

 Non-business assets (NBA) include most non-employee quoted shareholdings and residential investment

-The percentages of a gain which is chargeable for disposals from 2004/05 onwards are:
+The percentages of a gain which are chargeable for disposals in 2006/07 onwards are:

 ||Business Assets %